-Icon Name Description Status " When a computation is scheduled, the operation has been submitted and put in the queue.
+Icon Name Description When a computation is scheduled, the operation has been submitted and put in the queue.
 There is no ongoing computation yet; therefore, there are no details about progress, time, or duration, but the computation can be cancelled.
-Status Running The computation is currently being performed.
+Ri lunning The computation is currently being performed.
 The start time and progress fields are available.
-The computation can be cancelled.
-Status 🗸 Completed (success) All metrics were computed without error.
+The computation can be cancelled. • All metrics were computed without error.
 Details about the computed metrics are available.
-Status 🗘 Completed (failure) Errors occurred during the computation.
+Errors occurred during the computation.
 Some metrics may have been computed correctly but at least one had an error.
 Details show the completed and failed computations of the metrics.
-Status × Cancelled The computation has been manually cancelled.
+Ca The computation has been manually cancelled.
 Details may show some metrics that have been completely computed before cancellation (with or without errors), while other metrics have not been computed.